Gydetti/website-virtualcounsel/README.md

 ### Configuration Files
 All configuration lives in a single file under `lib/`:

 - **lib/site.config.local.ts** – the single source of truth for all public-facing settings (site metadata, theme, navigation links, feature flags, tracking IDs, etc.).
 This file is now part of the repository and used at build time.
+It appears in every fresh clone—simply open it and replace the placeholder values with your client's real data; there's no need to copy or rename it.

 Components import `siteConfig` from `lib/site.config.local.ts`.
 Populate each field in that file with your client's values—empty or missing entries (strings left blank, boolean flags set to `false`) will safely disable their respective features.